SmartMoneyCockpit/smart-money-clean/README.md

-# Smart Money Cockpit – Full Jedi Deployment
+# Smart Money Cockpit – COCKPIT Sheet Fix

-This cockpit includes:
-- Trade Logger (Google Sheets enabled)
-- Health Tracker (Google Sheets enabled)
-- All modules scaffolded for expansion
-- Jedi Theme and Training Tier structure
+This version connects to your main Google Sheet named "COCKPIT" and specifically writes trades to the "TradeLog" tab.